Find Affordable College Courses

 About 33% of the students majoring in physical sciences at the school are women while 67% are male.

-University of Rhode Island came in at #7 in this year’s edition of the Most Popular Physical Sciences Master’s Degree Schools in the New England Region ranking.
+University of Rhode Island ranked #7 on this year’s Most Popular Physical Sciences Master’s Degree Schools in the New England Region list.
 Located in the suburb of Kingston, URI is a public school with a fairly large student population.

 Women make up 50% of the physical sciences majors at the school.

-Full Physical Sciences at University of Rhode Island Report
+Read full report on Physical Sciences at University of Rhode Island

-University of Massachusetts Amherst came in at #9 in this year’s edition of the Most Popular Physical Sciences Master’s Degree Schools in the New England Region ranking.
-Located in the suburb of Amherst, UMass Amherst is a public college with a fairly large student population.
+University of Massachusetts Amherst landed the #9 spot in the 2023 rankings for the most popular master’s degree physical sciences programs.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Women make up 50% of the physical sciences majors at the school.